ghdata01/ConflictTest/README.md

 # ConflictTest

-This is a test line. (modified by A)
+This is a test line. (modified by B)